 Bürgergeld:

-In the future, the citizen's income will "Basic income support for job seekers" The requirements will become significantly stricter.
-Furthermore, there will be a second consecutive year without an increase.
+The citizen's income was introduced into the "Basic income support for job seekers" It has been renamed.
+The requirements are now significantly stricter.
+Furthermore, there will be a second consecutive year without increases.
 After increases in 2023 and 2024, the standard rates will remain unchanged in 2026.

 C